 Parochial school, poverty, early marriage, children when young, they snuffed out the real me.
 Who was I?
 Who could I have been if not suppressed by fate?
 To know who, without the cards dealt when young, I must roam unfettered by fate’s picture frame.

-Lies to excuse what I couldn’t admit, fear of being old, a LOL, an unacknowledged passerby with an unfinished painting.
+Lies to excuse what I couldn’t admit, fear of being old, an unacknowledged passerby with an unfinished painting prior to my death.
 I wanted to be a woman; still sought as a woman, not as a matron, nana, or granny.
 All a complex web of delusions spun to deny.

 A woman’s appearance determines her rank.
-After menopause, her rank degrades at an accelerating pace to LOL.
+After menopause, her rank degrades at an accelerating pace.
 The clock is ticking against me.

-Handsome, professional, intellectually men will restore my rank, keep me from LOL.
+Handsome, professional, intellectual men will restore my rank.
 They don't need it all, just some, well at least one.
 With heels, makeup, the right dress I can still proclaim, “Look at me!” and get hit on.